My Ultimate Guide to Maine’s 20 Prettiest Coastal Towns

 The closer you get to the US-Canada border, the wilder it becomes, and Lubec embodies this perfectly.
 This town is a great place to see Atlantic puffins, where you can easily spot them from the beach and the coastal trails that dot the Maine coastline.

 It truly feels like you’re at the end of the world, so if you can’t find your way, look out for the incredibly picturesque and iconic Quoddy Head Lighthouse.
-As far as small towns in Maine go, this is among the very best!
+Sunrise at West Quoddy Head was hands-down one of the best travel moments I’ve had in Maine.

 Stonington-Deer Isle – An Amazing Maine Coastal Town